In this section we hope to answer any questions you may have. If you do not find an answer to your question here, please email us at email@example.com

 Do I need Travel Insurance?

 Please fill in an Enquiry form with as much information as possible.
+We accept all enquiries without a commitment to book.
 We will send you an email to acknowledge your enquiry and will contact owners on your behalf to check their availability.
-You will receive a detailed response to your enquiry by the next working day at the latest.
-If your chosen property or location is available we will email you a booking form which you need to complete and return.
+If your chosen property or location is available we will email you a booking form and payment link to use if you would like to proceed with a booking.
 If the property you have enquired about is not available, we will suggest other homes that are.
-Please note that full payment is required in advance in order to confirm a booking.

-Prices quoted on our website are inclusive of breakfast, tax and VAT.
-Some properties charge a 10% – 20% supplement on stays of one night.
+Prices quoted on our website are inclusive of breakfast, VAT and free WiFi.
+Some properties charge a supplement on stays of one night.
 This is referred to on relevant property pages.
-Due to the fact that we are a small company it is necessary for us to pass on credit card charges, which are 2% of total cost of accommodation for use of Visa and Mastercard.
-UK customers are able to pay by direct debit without incurring a charge.
+Due to the fact that we are a small company it is necessary for us to pass on credit card charges, which are 2% of total cost of accommodation.
+A debit card incurs to extra charge.
+Overseas guests are welcome to pay by bank transfer but all bank charges must be covered by the guest.

-Once we have processed your payment you will receive a booking confirmation email with full address and contact details of the home you have booked.
+Once we have processed your payment you will receive a booking confirmation email with full address and contact details of the B&B you have booked.

 Because you are staying at a private home and not a hotel, it is important that you let us know your expected arrival time as early as possible.
 Owners try to be as flexible as possible regarding arrival times, but please note that they may occasionally have a prior engagement in their diary that cannot be moved.
 Guests are generally expected to arrive after 4pm; owners try to be flexible where possible.
-You will be greeted in person by your host, shown the house and your room and be given your own set of keys to enable you to come and go freely.
+You will be shown the house and your room and be given your own set of keys to enable you to come and go freely.

 It is important to contact your host at least a week before your arrival date in order to confirm your arrival time with him/her directly.
 We recommend you travel with your host’s contact details, as well as The Bed and Breakfast Club telephone number to hand, so that you can inform the correct person if you are delayed or plan to arrive early.
 This is to ensure that there will be someone at home to greet you.